smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 Different to registration the notification should contain only the affected window.

-With this proposal the scenario of creating a new window should be similar to set a new layout:
+With this proposal the scenario of creating a new window should be similar to setting a new layout:

 1. App sends `CreateWindow`
 2. System responds with `CreateWindowResponse`
 3. System sends `OnSystemCapability` notification with display capabilities

-Again, different to registration the notification should contain only the affected (created) window.
+Again, different from registration, the notification should contain only the affected (created) window.

 In all scenarios it should not be necessary for the app to subscribe to window capabilities.